Common French Greetings to Learn and Mistakes to Avoid

 Before saying Au Revoir

 Next time you travel to France you’ll know how to say hello and greet people in French!
-It is great that you have mastered the art of the basic French greetings.
+It is great that you have mastered the art of basic French greetings.

 To learn more vocabulary with Master Your French check our beginner’s guide to learn French vocabulary.